Samourai-Wallet/whirlpool-client-cli/README.md

 ```
 java -jar target/whirlpool-client-version-run.jar
 ```
+- pool: poolId(s) to use, ordered by priority and separated by ','. ie: '0.1btc,0.01btc'.
+By default all pools will be used.
 - clients: number of simultaneous mixs
 - client-delay: delay (in seconds) between each connexion
 - auto-tx0: automatically run tx0 from deposit when premix wallet is empty